ibizaman/selfhostblocks/modules/blocks/ssl/docs/default.md

     ca = config.shb.certs.cas.selfsigned.myca;

     domain = "example.com";
+    group = "nginx";
+    reloadServices = [ "nginx.service" ];
   };
   "www.example.com" = {
     ca = config.shb.certs.cas.selfsigned.myca;

     domain = "www.example.com";
+    group = "nginx";
   };
 };
 ```

+The group has been chosen to be `nginx` to be consistent with the examples further down in this
+document.

 ### Let's Encrypt {#ssl-block-impl-lets-encrypt}